AnnaRogers04/RPG-game/Development Journal.md

 When talking about what i liked i mentioned logic, I liked the idea of being able to win something by memory.
 While making the dice lean towards a number isn't exactly logical it gave the effect i wanted unintentionally.

 ## What was the process of completing the task at hand?
 Did you do any initial planning?
-I didnt have any initial planning for the dice, i originally struggled with coming up with an idea when it came to starting the game.
+I didn't have any initial planning for the dice, i originally struggled with coming up with an idea when it came to starting the game.
 ## Did you receive any feedback from users, peers or lecturers?
 How did you react to it?